Concordium/concordium.github.io/source/mainnet/net/guides/create-identity.rst

       ..
 Note::
            You can change the name of an identity after it has been created.
 Go to the **Identities** page.
 Select the identity.
 Click |edit| next to the identity name.
 Change the name and click the |save| to save the change.

-   .. tab:: Mobile Wallet
+   .. tab:: Mobile Wallet and Mobile Wallet Gen2

-      You can submit requests for additional :ref:`identities<glossary-identity>` and :ref:`initial accounts<glossary-initial-account>` in the Mobile Wallet.
+      You can submit requests for additional :ref:`identities<glossary-identity>` in the Mobile Wallet.
 You do this from the **Identities** page.

       #.
 Go to the |morepage| page.